anushamanohar/CS5100/README.md

 ### World Frame Transformation

-- The (X, Y, Z) coordinates are translated to the global simulation frame by adding the camera’s world position (eye).
+- The (X, Y, Z) coordinates are translated to the global simulation frame by adding the camera’s world position (eye)
-- This produces an accurate 3D estimate of the object's location relative to the robot.
+- This produces an accurate 3D estimate of the object's location relative to the robot

 **This process enables the robot to perform grasping and manipulation based on vision alone, using RGB-D input.**